Charlotte Russe is a creamy dessert combination of eggs, whipping cream and whiskey. Traditionally served at Christmas and holidays.

 How to Make Charlotte Russe

 You start out by stirring together milk and gelatin and letting it sit a few minutes to soften.
 Then, over low heat and stirring constantly, melt the gelatin.
-It only takes a few minutes and very low heat.
-Let that mixture sit until it's room temperature and then proceed with the recipe.
+It only takes a few minutes and you use very low heat.
+Let milk and gelatin mixture sit until it's room temperature and then proceed with the recipe.

 In a large bowl, beat the egg whites until stiff peaks form.
 Set them aside for now.